szabolcstoth/robotframework-basics/docs/02-classroom/04-class-based-libraries.md

 ## Results

-To be able to import `JSONLibrary` without defining the whole path to the file, you need to set its location with `--pythonpath` parameter.
+To be able to import `JSONLibrary` without specifying the full path to the file, you need to specify its location with the `--pythonpath` parameter.

-Inside the `tests` folder, execute the following command to execute `02-Exams` suite.
+In the `tests` folder, execute the following command to execute the `02-Exams` suite.

 ``` bash
 robot --pythonpath libraries --suite 02-Exams .